Guide overview

 - Click on the following link to access HYMS Blackboard: https://blackboard.hyms.ac.uk.

-- Authentication is via HYMS Microsoft 365 account details.
-Click the Sign-in with Microsoft button and enter your HYMS email address and password.
-Please access the following link to further guidance: log in to HYMS Blackboard.
+Authentication is via HYMS Microsoft 365 account details.
+Click on Sign-in with Microsoft and enter your HYMS email address and password.
+Please access the following link to further guidance: log in to HYMS Blackboard.- Once logged in, the HYMS Blackboard homepage will display.
+Select the courses option from the left-hand ultra base navigation menu.

 - From the courses page you can search and select the relevant course.
 You can select from the listed content or by using the search engine at the top of the page.